indygreg/python-zstandard/README.rst

 low level compression and decompression APIs.
 It could be useful to support compression without the framing headers.
 But the author doesn't believe it a high priority at this time.

-The CFFI bindings are feature complete and all tests run against both the C extension and CFFI bindings to ensure behavior parity.

 Requirements
 ============